Where Should I Buy My Rats From?

 + Introduce yourself and provide some brief background information about your current situation and experience.

-+ Say what you are looking for (2-3 bucks/does, variety preference).
++ Say what you are looking for (2-3 bucks/does, any variety/temperament preference).

-+ Ask any questions (eg. "How long is your waiting list?", "What is your homing process?", "How are your rats kept?", "I'd like some advice on which cage to buy", "What are your breeding goals?", etc.)
++ Ask any questions (eg. "How long is your waiting list?", "What is your homing process?", "How are your rats kept?", "I'd like some advice on which cage to buy", etc.)

 + Remember that most breeders have other things going on, such as work, families and their own pets, so may not be able to respond to your enquiry quickly.
 If they haven't responded, check their social media/websites (if they have them), ask on a review group what to expect, send a follow-up message after a month or so, or look further afield for a breeder who has litters currently.